64kramsystem/zfs-installer/README.md

 ```

 then follow the instructions; halfway through the procedure, the GUI installer of the O/S will be launched.

+### Ubuntu Server

+Ubuntu Server requires a slightly different execution procedure:

+- when the installer welcome screen shows up, tap `Ctrl+Alt+F2`,
+- then type `curl -L https://git.io/JelI5 | sudo bash -`.

+the rest is the same as the generic procedure.

 ### Unattended installations